Yovsky/SafePass/README.md

 # SafePass
-SafePass is a lightweight password generator written in C++ and uses Qt for the User-Interface
+SafePass is a lightweight password generator written in C++ and uses Qt for the User-Interface.

 ---
 ## Features